 Central Venous Access (Internal Jugular Approach)

 The internal jugular vein is a preferred initial access site for a central venous catheter.
 Ultrasound (US) guidance is typically used for assessing cervical anatomy, patency of the vessel, the presence of a thrombus in the lumen, and the internal jugular veins relationship to the common carotid artery.
 The right internal jugular vein has a relatively straight course into the subclavian vein and right atrium.
 When cannulating the internal jugular without ultrasound guidance, the main external landmark is the division of the medial and lateral heads of the sternocleidomastoid muscle.
 The patient is placed in Trendelenburg positioning with their head rotated away from the side of cannulation.
 Under ultrasound visualization, the skin above the internal jugular vein is anesthetized with lidocaine.
 A 16-gauge multipurpose introducer needle is introduced and directed inferiorly toward the ipsilateral nipple.
 Backward pressure should be applied to the syringe as the needle is advanced.
 Observe the needle puncture the anterior wall of the vein with ultrasound.
-Once the vein is cannulated, there should be dark red, non-pulsatile blood aspirated back into the syringe.
-The syringe is removed, and a guidewire is advanced through the introducer needle about 5 to 10 cm.
+Following cannulation of the vein, there should be dark red, non-pulsatile blood aspirated back into the syringe.
+The syringe is removed, and a guidewire advanced through the introducer needle about 5 to 10 cm.
 There should be no resistance felt during this step.
 If the patient is on telemetry, monitor the ECG for ectopy.
 The needle can be withdrawn over the guidewire, and a small skin incision is made using an 11-blade scalpel at its entry point.
 A dilator(s) is then advanced over the wire to create a subcutaneous tract.
-The dilator is removed, and the central venous catheter can be advanced over the wire.
+The dilator is removed, and the central venous catheter can advance over the wire.
 The guidewire is then withdrawn.
 Each port should be aspirated, noting adequate blood return, and then flushed with sterile saline.
 The catheter can then be sutured to the skin surface and dressed in a sterile fashion.
-A stat chest x-ray should be evaluated for appropriate placement of the catheter tip at the atriocaval junction and absence of the pneumothorax.
+A stat chest X-ray should undergo evaluation for appropriate placement of the catheter tip at the atriocaval junction and absence of the pneumothorax.

 Jugular Venous Pressure

 The internal jugular vein is widely used to assess the jugular venous pressure.
 One can roughly estimate the pressure in the right atrium by looking at the pulsations and their height in the internal jugular vein.
 For a professional to measure jugular venous pressure, the patient must be seated at 45 degrees with the head slightly turned to the contralateral side.
-Elevations of the jugular venous pressure may be seen in cardiac tamponade, tricuspid regurgitation, right heart failure, and tricuspid stenosis.
+Elevations of the jugular venous pressure may present in cardiac tamponade, tricuspid regurgitation, right heart failure, and tricuspid stenosis.
 When the jugular venous pressure is low, it usually signifies low blood volume or dehydration.
 An important thing to note is that the pulse in the jugular vein is not palpable.
 One can also raise the pressure in the jugular vein by applying manual pressure on the liver.